QUESTION: WHERE DO YOU FIND IDEAS?

 - Take writing or journalism classes

 - Copy out samples of other writers’ works so you can experience their style more closely.
 Think about what you like or don’t like about their style.
 Read them out loud.
-The try to imitate their style for practice.
+Try to imitate their style for practice.
 Gradually you’ll develop your own style.

 - Go hear authors speak (don’t worry, you don’t have to buy a book to attend).